Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Introduction

 and in particular $2K_{\Xb}$ is very ample.

 \end{Corollary}

-\subsection{Previous Results and Comparison}
+\subsection{Previous results and comparison}

 Besides the results mentioned above, the central purposes of our paper are the following technical advancements on the subject: \begin{itemize} \item[$\bullet$] Corollary \ref{sparsity int} does not follow from the main results of Ellenberg-Lawrence-Venkatesh \cite{ellenberg2023sparsity} or Brunebarbe-Maculan \cite{brunebarbe2022counting} or Chiu \cite{chiu2022arithmetic} on the growth rate of integral points.
 In general, bounding the growth rate of rational points on a quasi-projective variety is more difficult than bounding the growth rate of integral points.
 For example, on $X=\mathbb{P}_{F}^1\setminus \{0,1,\infty\},$ there are infinitely many $F$-rational points; however, there are only finitely many integral points on $X$ because of the famous theorem of Siegel (see \cite[Remark 3.3]{brunebarbe2022counting}). \\ It is observed in \cite{ellenberg2023sparsity,brunebarbe2022counting} that if one has a control on the degree of all subvarieties, the bound on the growth rate of rational points improves in the strategy of Bombieri-Pila \cite{bombieri1989number} and Heath-Brown \cite{heath2002density}.
-However, to get the lower bound on the degree of subvarieties, they passed to an \'etale cover and this restricts them to get result only on the integral points, rather than rational points.
-The point is that when one pulls back rational points along finite \'etale maps on quasi-projective variety, the field of definition can not be controlled, but for integral points, it can be.
-Our intrinsic approach has the advantage that does not require passage to a cover to raise the degree of subvarieties and hence we can get the bound on the growth rate of rational points.
+However, to get the lower bound on the degree of subvarieties, they passed to an \'etale cover and this restricts them to get results only on the integral points, rather than rational points.
+The point is that when one pulls back rational points along finite \'etale maps on quasi-projective variety, the field of definition cannot be controlled, but for integral points, it can be.
+Our intrinsic approach has the advantage that it does not require passage to a cover to raise the degree of subvarieties and hence we can get the bound on the growth rate of rational points.

 \item[$\bullet$] Our results show that the hyperbolicity properties of a non-compact ball quotient can be controlled by its systole, and hence the injectivity radius of the interior and depth of cusps need not to be dealt with separately (see for example \cite{Wong} for the other approach).
-In our paper, this is achieved by proving that the systole bounds both the uniform depth of cusps (Theorem \ref{systolDepth}) and injectivity radius of the thick part (\S\ref{thin-thick decomposition}) from below.
+In our paper, this is achieved by proving that the systole gives a lower bound for both the uniform depth of cusps (Theorem \ref{systolDepth}) and injectivity radius of the thick part (section \ref{thin-thick decomposition}).